CyclotronResearchCentre/BIDSme_containerisation/README.md

 ### Option 2 : Using docker run with mounted folders

-It is also possible to use docker run directly, but in this case you must manually mount the required folders using the -v flag:
+It is also possible to use docker run directly, but in this case you must manually mount the required folders using the -v flag.
+Moreover, to avoid permission issues with root-owned files inside mounted volumes, it is recommended to run the container using your user and group ID by adding the --user flag:

 - Interactive mode
 ```bash